EU-U.S. Data Privacy Framework (EU-U.S. DPF)

 Payment to USCIB

-You may use the following link to pay US $50.00 to cover the operating costs of the EU DPA panel — https://dataprivacyframework.uscib.org/.
-A company’s payment of this fee to USCIB does not obviate the need for that company to self-certify its commitment to the EU-U.S. DPF.
-Information concerning the self-certification process under the Data Privacy Framework (DPF) program administered by the U.S. Department of Commerce, and other resources concerning the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF is available on the Department’s DPF program website: https://www.dataprivacyframework.gov/.
+You may use the following link to pay US $50.00 to cover the operating costs of the EU DPA panel — https://dataprivacyframework.uscib.org.
+A company’s payment of this fee to the USCIB does not obviate the need for that company to self-certify its commitment to the EU-U.S. DPF.
+Information concerning the self-certification process under the Data Privacy Framework (DPF) Program administered by the U.S. Department of Commerce, and other resources concerning the EU-U.S. DPF, the UK Extension to the EU-U.S. DPF, and the Swiss-U.S. DPF is available on the Department’s DPF Program website: https://www.dataprivacyframework.gov/.

 |